All Articles Tagged "Good Times"

 The future of a kid star or teen actor is an unsure one.
 We learned this fact from the entire cast of Different Strokes… and, actually the stars of MOST eighties sitcoms, including Jaimee Foxworth, who played the youngest daughter, Judy, on Family Matters for the first few seasons before her character was suddenly dissolved and wound up doing adult films.
 So, for a star to not only survive the kid star to adult role transition–continuing to have a thriving career, but to also transition into a stunningly attractive adult, that is an amazing feat.
 Actresses and actors such as Hilary Duff, Dakota Fanning and Joseph Gordon-Levitt are looking better than ever, so let’s check out who’s looking better with time in our community.

-Tags:227, A New Kind of Family, Brandy Norwood, Bryton James, clueless, Diff’rent Strokes, family matters, Full House, Good Times, Hanging With Mr. Cooper, house of payne, janet jackson, jurnee smollett, keisha knight pulliam, keke palmer, Lee Thompson Young, moesha, On Our Own, raven-symone, Regina King, single ladies, St. Elsewhere, Stacey Dash, The Cosby Show, The Famous Jett Jackson, the vampire diaries, the young and the restless, Thea, True Jackson, VP
+Tags:227, Brandy Norwood, clueless, family matters, Full House, Good Times, house of payne, janet jackson, jurnee smollett, keisha knight pulliam, keke palmer, Lee Thompson Young, moesha, On Our Own, raven-symone, Regina King, single ladies, Stacey Dash, The Cosby Show, The Famous Jett Jackson, the young and the restless

 Some things are so great, so classic, so epic that they don’t need to be repeated.
 That wasn’t the case with these incredible spin-offs.
 From “Family Matters” to “Melrose Place,” television has seen some wonderful follow-ups that made us laugh, made us cry, and made us fall head over heels in love with some very special characters, like they were the originals.
 Check out this list of the most amazing spin-offs to ever grace out TV screens.